venkatesh-hyper/textgen_LSTM/README.md

-# Text Generation Using LSTM Networks: A Machine Learning Approach to Sequence-Based Languag Modeling
+# Text Generation Using LSTM Networks: A Machine Learning Approach to Sequence-Based Language Modeling (NLP)

 ### ABSTRACT
 This project focuses on developing a text